noele952/Lambda_collect_mqtt_data/README.md

 ## Overview

-- Checks if the DynamoDB table for the machine exists; creates it if not.
+- Checks if the DynamoDB table for the IoT machine exists, creates it if not.
 - Receives events containing sensor type and value.
 - Saves the sensor data in DynamoDB with a composite key (timestamp and sensor type).